 Large format printing is available for college, research unit, and departmentally sanctioned activities only.
 Supplies for these printers are quite expensive - please do not submit trivial requests.
-Please also be aware of the free services provided by OSU Student Multimedia, which include poster printing and laminating among others.
+For for more personal, non-research or non-engineering course related print-outs, please also be aware of the free services provided by OSU Media Hub, which include poster printing and laminating among others.

 - A minimum of 24 hrs notice (Mon-Fri) is required for printing jobs.
 Your job maybe ready sooner, but you shouldn't expect it to be.